Developer Guide

 Mark Contacts feature

-command is implemented.
+This section details how the cmark command is implemented.
 This command allows the user to mark frequently used contacts, with the added feature of allowing the user to specify more than one contacts to mark.
 The marked contacts will appear at the top of the contact list and in reverse order in which their corresponding indexes are specified.

 Implementation